 Scrub with the grain, not against it.

-OTHER THINGS TO NOTE:
+OTHER THINGS TO CONSIDER:

 You will need: outdoor PVA glue and 180 grit sandpaper (you can also use 120 grit sandpaper).